moderndatacompany/dataos.info/docs/resources/stacks/benthos/bloblang/walkthrough.md

 So what if we want to try and map something, but don't care if it fails?
 In this case if we are unable to compare our angry peasants with palace guards then I would still consider us in trouble just to be safe.

-For that we have a special method catch, which if we add to any query allows us to specify an argument to be returned when an error occurs.
+For that we have a special [method `catch`](../bloblang/methods.md), which if we add to any query allows us to specify an argument to be returned when an error occurs.
 Since methods can be added to any query we can surround our arithmetic with brackets and catch the whole thing:

 ```yaml
 root.in_trouble = (this.angry_peasants > this.palace_guards).catch(true)